makenna-avakian/recycling-contamination-poc/Docs/ML_Integrations/AI_IMPLEMENTATION_GUIDE.md

 ## Conclusion

-This implementation provides a foundation for AI-powered predictive searches that can be adapted to any domain.
+This implementation provides a foundation for machine learning-powered predictive searches that can be adapted to any domain.
 The key is understanding your data patterns and creating analysis methods that generate actionable insights.

 Remember:
 - Start simple and iterate